yvt/swsurface-rs/README.md

 ## Unimplemented features

  - Almost everything!
- - Support for platforms other than: macOS
+ - Support for platforms other than: macOS, Windows
  - Multi-threaded rendering (`Send`-able `Surface`)
  - Color management - we'll try to stick to sRGB for now